Georg Groddeck: Psychosomatic integrative approach

-Zen philosopher Alan Watts said that when people came to Groddeck for analysis, he would give them massage, and when they came to him for massage, he would give them analysis.
+Zen philosopher Alan Watts said that when people came to Groddeck for analysis, he would give them a massage, and when they came to him for a massage, he would give them analysis.

 "He who draws the conclusion that I mentally medicate a human who has broken his leg is very true – but I adjust the fracture and dress the wound.
 And then – I give him a massage, make exercises with him, give a daily bath to the leg with water at 45 °C for half an hour and I take care that he does neither gorge nor booze, and every now and then I ask him: Why did you break your leg, you yourself ?"